-The PWM timer also has the option of generating 6-channels of 8-bits or 3-channels of 16-bits for greater PWM resolution}.
+The PWM timer also has the option of generating 8-channels of 8-bits or 4-channels of 16-bits for greater PWM resolution.
 This 16-bit channel option is achieved through the concatenation of two 8-bit channels.

-The PWMCTL register contains three control bits, each of which is used to concatenate a pair of PWM channels into one 16-bit channel.
-Channels 4 and 5 are concatenated with the CON45 bit, channels 2 and 3 are concatenated with the CON23 bit, and channels 0 and 1 are concatenated with the CON01 bit.
+The PWMCTL register contains four control bits, each of which is used to concatenate a pair of PWM channels into one 16-bit channel.
+Channels 6 and 7 are concatenated with the CON67 bit, channels 4 and 5 are concatenated with the CON45 bit, channels 2 and 3 are concatenated with the CON23 bit, and channels 0 and 1 are concatenated with the CON01 bit.